Ola-Daniel/blog/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
 description: Welcome to my little slice of the web!
-I am a passionate Cloud DevOps Engineer with expertise in AWS, Azure & GCP Administration, Security, and DevOps.
-My goal is to help organizations leverage technology to solve complex problems.
+I am a passionate Cloud DevOps Engineer with expertise in AWS, Azure & GCP Administration, Security, and DevOps.                                     \nMy goal is to help organizations leverage technology to solve complex problems.
 With a keen interest in Automation, Privacy Law, and Cinematography, I hope to share my knowledge and experiences with you through this platform.
 image_left: false
 images:
 - img/revoir.jpg